AndreMPCosta/BinaryLabeling/README.md

 - Gets the total number of objects;
 - Gets the area of each object;
 - Saves in a text file a new image with a new label for each object;
-- Saves in another text file the total number of objects, the area and the Factor Form of each one of them ;
+- Saves in another text file the total number of objects, the area, perimeter and the Factor Form of each one of them ;